plone/documentation/manage/installing/installation_windows10_wsl.rst

 Bash Auto Completion
 --------------------

-To activate the autocomplete function for Plone CLI, again the ``.bashrc`` document has to be opened and a path is inserted ate the bottom of the so far code.
+To activate the autocomplete function for Plone CLI, again open the .bashrc file and fill in the following path at the end of the document.

-Open editor.

 .. code-block :: console

     nano .bashrc

-Code to insert.

 .. code-block :: bash

     . ~/.local/bin/plonecli_autocomplete.sh

-Afterwards, the script has to be applied again.
+Afterwards, the change has to be applied again.

 .. code-block :: console